Superformula/test-full-stack/userservice/README.md

 ### Running integration test

-1. Run sls dynamodb install if you are not using the docker container
+1. Execute sls dynamodb install if you are not using the docker container
-2. Run sls dynamodb start
+2. Execute sls dynamodb start --stage=test
 3. Open another shell and navigate back to the userservice folder and execute ./run-integration-test.sh or npm run integration-test